monai/node-slugify3/README.md

 **slugify(string, separator)**

-- `string` String - aa unicode string to slugify
+- `string` String - an unicode string to slugify
 - `separator` String, - optional, default "-", a replacement character for non-ascii symbols and spaces

 ## CLI